gher-uliege/Diva-Workshops/paper.md

 This gridding problem is not new and many methods have been developed in recent decades.
 One of the most widespread methods is Optimal Interpolation [@gandin:1965;@Bretherton:1976], where analytical functions are used to specify a first guess error covariance.
 Since then, the method has been adapted and improved, yet it cannot easily address the decoupling of water masses separated by a physical obstacle.

 DIVA (Data-Interpolating Variational Analysis; @troupin:2012) is comparable to optimal interpolation, but it takes coastlines, sub-basins and advection into account.
-DIVA is based on the minimization of a cost function which takes into account different constraints, typically the closeness to observations and the regularity (or smoothness) of the gridded field.
+Mathematically, the method is based on the minimization of a cost function which includes different constraints, typically the closeness to observations and the regularity (or smoothness) of the gridded field.
 DIVA, written in Fortran, was based on a finite-element solver and limited to two-dimensional applications.
 Climatologies were obtained by assembling 2D fields produced at specified depths and time periods.

 ![Example of salinity measurements and the corresponding analysed field.](salinity_gridded.png)